cmr927/myFlix-client/README.md

-# myFlix (React)
+# MyFlix (React)

 ## Description
-myFlix is a single-page web application built with React, which provides users with access to information about different movies, directors, and genres.
+MyFlix is a single-page web application built with React, which provides users with access to information about different movies, directors, and genres.
 Users are able to sign up, update their personal information, and create a list of their favorite movies.

 ## Features
 - Return a list of ALL movies to the user
-- Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user
+- Return data (description, genre, director, image URL, whether it’s favorited or not) about a single movie by title to the user
 - Return data about a genre (description) by name/title (e.g., “Thriller”)
 - Return data about a director (bio, birth year, death year) by name